Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-conventions-english.rst

 Two execution target modes have been defined:

-- ``development`` (the default): meant to simplify the task of developers and maintainers by reporting as much information and context as possible, even at the expense of some performances and reliability (ex: no retry in case of failure, shorter time-outs not to wait too long in case of errors, more checks, etc.)
+- ``development`` (the default): meant to simplify the task of developers and maintainers by reporting as much information and context as possible, even at the expense of some performances and reliability (e.g. no retry in case of failure, shorter time-outs not to wait too long in case of errors, more checks, etc.)
 - ``production``: mostly the reciprocal of the ``development`` mode, whose purpose is to favor efficient, bullet-proof operations

 These execution targets are *compile-time* modes, i.e. they are set once for all when building the layer at hand (probably based, if using OTP, on the rebar corresponding modes - respectively ``dev`` and ``prod``).